whiteSHADOW1234/FinalProject/README.md

 + Winner will be shown on this scene

 ### Description:
-PLayers could see who's the winner in this game on this page.
+Players could see who's the winner in this game on this page.

 After you press the Restart button, you will jump to the Game Starting Scene.